 Complaints about assignment or tutorial marks are best made to your lecturer who is in a position to do something immediately.
-More general complaints can be taken up by your class representative who should be elected or appointed in the first couple of lectures.
-You may also approach the Head of Department or the Departmental Manager for Mathematics (telephone 373-7599 extension 88063).
+More general complaints can be taken up by your class representative who will be elected or appointed in the first couple of lectures.
+You may also approach the Head of Department or the Departmental Manager for Mathematics (phone 923-8063).

 Harassment on any grounds, such as racial, sexual, religious and academic is totally unacceptable.
-Complaints about harassment are best taken to the University Mediator (telephone 373-7599 extension 87478) or to any member of the Resolve Network whose names are displayed on posters around the campus.
+Complaints about harassment are best taken to the University Mediator (phone 923-7478) or to any member of the Resolve Network whose names are displayed on posters around the campus.